jhartz/jhartz.github.com/_posts/2012-03-06-CSS-vendor-prefixes.markdown

 Also, In addition to the original article I linked to above, here is [another article][4] by the same author with some clarifications (and also [another one][5]).
 Additionally, Robert Accettura and Robert Nyman wrote up nice responses [here][6] and [here][7], respectively.

+Furthermore, Mozilla is working to [standardize their Web APIs][8] as they are developing them.
+This proves that it is possible to work to standardize prototypes as you make them - WebKit just isn't doing it.

 [1]: http://www.glazman.org/weblog/dotclear/index.php?post/2012/02/09/CALL-FOR-ACTION%3A-THE-OPEN-WEB-NEEDS-YOU-NOW
 [2]: http://chrome.angrybirds.com/
 [3]: http://www.cuttherope.ie/